Alternative Uses Task (AUT)

-The measurement of creativity is still a complex issue.
-An often used task to measure creativity with is the Alternative Uses Task (AUT).
-In this task, participants have to come up with as many creative uses for a random daily object such as a brick.
-In order to score a subject’s creative ability on the AUT there are three frequently used methods: (1) production: the number of given uses, (2) uniqueness: how rare is a given use, and (3) expert ratings of the uses with the “Consensual Assessment Technique” (CAT).
-With the latter technique, multiple experts rate the degree of creativity for each use on a five-point Likert- scale; the final score of creativity for a use consists of the overall mean of expert ratings.
-Compared to other ways of rating the level of creativity, CAT ratings are good predictors of creative solutions and are independent of the number of uses.
-At the same time, interrater reliability of CAT is often low and only sufficient when raters have a high level of expertise.
+The Alternative Uses Task (AUT) is a commonly used divergent thinking task used to measure creativity.
+In this task, people have to come up with as many creative uses for an everyday object, such as a brick, as they can.
+In order to score a person’s creativity on the AUT there are three frequently used methods: (1) fluency: the number of given uses, (2) uniqueness: how rare a given use is, and (3) expert ratings using the “Consensual Assessment Technique” (CAT).
+With the CAT, multiple experts rate creativity on a Likert- scale.
+A person’s creativity score consists of the overall mean of expert ratings.
+Compared to other ways of rating the level of creativity, CAT ratings are good predictors of creative solutions and are independent of the number of uses a person supplied.
+At the same time, inter-rater reliability of CAT is often low and only sufficient when raters have a high level of expertise.

-In 2016 Dr. Claire Stevenson, Dr. Mathijs Baas and Prof. Han van der Maas received funding from the ABBAS Foundation for Test Development to develop a database for the Alternative Uses Task.
-This database will be used to develop an automatic scoring algorithm and to test the validity and reliability of this algorithm.
+In 2016 Claire Stevenson, Matthijs Baas and Han van der Maas received funding from the Abbas Foundation to develop a database and automated scoring algorithm for the Alternative Uses Task.

 This project brings together psychometric research and machine learning methods to provide a big-data CAT solution for AUT scoring.
 Our AUT database which was used to train and teach our automated scoring algorithm is currently filled with AUT responses and scores provided by different researchers in the Netherlands.